top of page

 B and C teeter into the fernery surrounding the fort

-M: Byron - whilst I do not appreciate this opaque carry-on - I can see that yourself and Mr. Coleridge have struck a sensible bargain and I shall - with a somewhat disoriented sense of well-being - bid you good day (bows) - may I take one of your bananas, Mr. Coleridge?
+M: Byron - whilst I do not appreciate this vaudevillian carry-on - I can see that yourself and Mr. Coleridge have struck a sensible bargain and I shall - with a somewhat disoriented sense of well-being - bid you good day (bows) - may I take one of your bananas, Mr. Coleridge?

 C: Do, Mr. Murray - they’re fine green fellows

-K: Gentlemen - I shall reserve no such politesse for either of you - Mr. Coleridge, my commission was proffered in the utmost seriousness - why if Drury Lane remains at sub-par capacity, we may have to burn it down - again
+K: Gentlemen - I shall reserve no such politesse for either of you - Mr. Coleridge, my commission was proffered in the utmost seriousness - why, if Drury Lane remains at sub-par capacity, we may have to burn it down - again

 C: No